-- we will only grant exemptions in very limited circumstances - if the evidence provided does not include how the exceptional circumstance is preventing you from meeting your cash contribution requirement, or is deemed insufficient, your application will be deemed ineligible and there will be no opportunity to resubmit your application in the same funding round - we assess all applications, including those granted an exemption, against each of the assessment criteria.
+we will only grant exemptions in very limited circumstances

+- we require evidence of the exceptional circumstance (e.g. drought and/or disaster declaration, statistics demonstrating trend toward claimed exceptional circumstance) - we require evidence of inability to pay (e.g. financial statements or an accountant's declaration confirming you cannot fund your share of the project costs in your current financial position) - if the evidence provided does not show how the exceptional circumstances are preventing you from meeting your cash contribution requirement, or if evidence is considered insufficient, your application will be ineligible and there will be no opportunity to resubmit your application in the same funding round - we assess all applications, including those granted an exemption, against each of the assessment criteria.